tilt-dev/tilt.build/docs/integrating_bazel_with_tilt.md

 From reading about rules_k8s, we learn that it uses rules_docker under the hood for building images.
 Another [quick glance at rules_docker's documentation](https://github.com/bazelbuild/rules_docker#using-with-docker-locally) reveals that `bazel run //:targetname` will load the image in to the configured docker daemon.
 Perfect, that's all we need!

-To integrate this functionality in to the Tiltfile we will make use of just one function: `custom_build`.
-Custom build takes a command that produces a docker image and tells Tilt about it so it can track it and manage its insertion in to the YAML that we provided previously.
-Here's what it looks like:
+To integrate this functionality in to the Tiltfile we will make use of `custom_build`.
+Custom build takes an image name and a command that should produce that image.
+After the command is executed tilt asserts that it exists, and retags it so it can track it.

 ```python
 custom_build(